dapr/proposals/0013-RS-pubsub-subscription-streaming.md

 }
 ```

-When an application wishes to subscribe to a topic it will initiate a stream with `SubscribeTopicEventsRequest`, and `Send` the initial request `SubscribeTopicEventsInitialRequest` containing the options for the subscription.
+When an application wishes to subscribe to a topic it will initiate a stream with `SubscribeTopicEventsRequest`, and `Send` the initial request `SubscribeTopicEventsSubscribeRequest` containing the options for the subscription.
 Daprd will then setup the machinery to add this gRPC RPC stream to the set of subscribers.
 The request contains no route or path matching configuration as all events will be sent on this stream.
 Subscription gRPC streams are the highest priority when Daprd determines which publisher a message should be sent to.